 In Review or Revision

 Levy, M. C.**, A. van Lopes, A. Cohn, L. G. Larsen, and S. E. Thompson.
 Land use change increases streamflow across the arc of deforestation in Brazil.
-Submitted to Nature Geoscience, August 2017.
+In review at Nature Sustainability, September 2017.

 Kominoski, J.S., J.S.
 Rehage, W.T.
 Anderson, R. Boecek, H. Briceño, M. Bush, T. Dreschel, M. Heithaus, R. Jaffé, L. Larsen, P. Matich, C. McVoy, A. Rosenblatt, T. Troxler.
 Ecosystem fragmentation and connectivity: legacies and future implications of a restored Everglades.
 In Gaiser, E., D. Childers, and L. Ogden, Eds.
 The Coastal Everglades: The Dynamics of Social-Ecological Transformation in the South Florida Landscape.
 Oxford University Press, Cambridge, UK.
 Submitted 2015.
 Still awaiting reviews.